Transparently Multicultural

 Her mother didn’t know what to make of being lectured about perfume, but she couldn’t help pointing out that Anaïs’ dress-code must differ drastically from that of Ahmed’s sisters: “I doubt they wear thongs, at least not thongs that you can see.
 You don’t have la moindre idée how to dress comme il faut, either in this country or in theirs!”

 Anaïs retorted, “This is their country.
-I’m an esprit libre and won’t be bound by anyone, least of all my parents.
+I’m a free spirit and won’t be bound by anyone, least of all my parents.
 I’m a sartorial ambassador of the world, more than capable of bridging the cultural divide between nations — not to mention the meaningless divide between the haute couture of the 8th arrondissement and the slutty exhibitionism of the 9th!”

 She opened her laptop and played a video her American friends showed her years ago: Miley Cyrus swinging on a wrecking ball.